CharlliePhillips/JIF-4328/service-monitor-RFC.md

       - Clear short-term stats for <daemon_name>.
           - A user could clear short term stats and monitor for unusual changes (say a process is not using io when it normally should) This change in short term info can then be used to determine issues with the daemon A similar flow will be implemented as an automated part of the service manager.
               - Requests count – Total requests are still recorded by Service Manager
-              - Message – Set service’s message to placeholder “Message Cleared”
+              - Message – Set service’s message to placeholder “Message Cleared”.
+The time this message is set will also be recorded.4
               - Errors – The service’s error list and count is cleared/set to 0.
               - Last response time & timeout – This is recorded per service, but by the Service Monitor.
 4. **services start <daemon_name>:**